 The seniority of claim of a Senior Debt over Subordinated Debt comes into picture only in case of a liquidation scenario and on a going concern basis the repayments for both types of debt instruments happens simultaneously and is a matter of liquidity risk.
-For highly rated NBFCs and HFCs the liquidity risk is typically minimal.
-Therefore the long term probability of default for Senior and Subordinated debts of a company are similar and the same should reflect in their long term ratings.
-However, CARE Ratings may choose to differentiate between senior and subordinated debt on a case to case basis on the basis of credit strength, liquidity profile and any issuer-specific circumstances that may prevail.
+For highly rated NBFCs and HFCs, the liquidity risk is typically minimal.
+Therefore, the long-term probability of default for Senior and Subordinated debts of a company are similar and the same should reflect in their long-term ratings.
+However, CARE Ratings may choose to differentiate between senior and subordinated debt on a case-to-case basis on the basis of credit strength, liquidity profile and any issuer-specific circumstances that may prevail.

-Criteria for Rating of Perpetual Debt Instruments of NBFCs
+Criteria for Rating of Upper Tier II Debt of HFCs

-RBI allowed systemically important non-deposit taking NBFCs (NBFC-ND-SI) to issue perpetual debt instruments in FY2009 in order to augment their capital base.
-Such instruments have some unique features which alters their risk profile vis-à-vis the senior debt issued by NBFCs.
+NHB allowed HFCs to issue Upper Tier II instruments in FY09 in order to augment their capital base.
+The feature of such instruments is similar to the feature of upper tier II instruments issued by bank.
+Such instruments have some unique features which alter their risk profile visà-vis the senior debt issued by HFCs.
 Key features of such instruments are as below.

-Maturity Period Perpetual maturity Options May have embedded 'Call' option subject to the instrument having ran for at least 10 years from date of issue Call option shall be exercised only with the prior approval of RBI.
-Key consideration for RBI would be NBFC's CRAR position at the time of exercise of the call option and after the exercise Lock-in Clause NBFCs may defer the payment of interest, if: the NBFC's CRAR is below the minimum regulatory requirement prescribed by RBI; or the impact of such payment results in NBFC's CRAR falling below or

-Maturity Period Perpetual maturity remaining below the minimum regulatory requirement Interest Payment Interest payment requires prior approval of RBI when the impact of such payment may result in net loss or increase the net loss, provided the CRAR remains above the regulatory norm Claim Seniority Claims of the PDI investors shall be superior to the claims of equity shareholders and subordinated to the claims of all other creditors Capital Treatment PDI shall be eligible to be treated as Tier I capital upto 15% of total Tier I capital.
-The amount of PDI in excess of amount admissible as Tier I shall qualify as Tier II capital
+Maturity Period Minimum Maturity of 15 years Options May have embedded 'Call' option subject to the instrument having ran for at least 10 years from date of issue Call option shall be exercised only with the prior approval of NHB.
+Key consideration for NHB would be HFC's CRAR position at the time of exercise of the call option and after the exercise Lock-in Clause HFCs may defer the payment of interest, if: the HFC's CRAR is below the minimum regulatory requirement prescribed by NHB; or the impact of such payment results in HFC's CRAR falling below or remaining below the minimum regulatory requirement Interest Payment Interest payment requires prior approval of NHB when the impact of such payment may result in net loss or increase the net loss, provided the CRAR remains above the regulatory norm Claim Seniority Claims of the PDI investors shall be superior to the claims of equity shareholders and subordinated to the claims of all other creditors